May 26 - June 11, 2015 Register Now!

 designed for professional development.

 The summer curriculum was carefully designed with the idea of providing participants a comprehensive understanding of how international commercial arbitration works.
 The session begins with general courses during the first week and continues with more specific issues.
 The Session also offers a practical seminar combining lectures and role play in order to provide students with a practical perspective.
 Luncheons and networking activities provide participants with the opportunity to exchange information and interact with their peers and expert instructors.

 Sessions can be taken for Certificate of Attendance, Certificate of Completion (Diploma) and CLE Credit.

-Students who desire to take summer courses per academic credit, please click here...
+J.D. or LL.M.
+Students who desire to take summer courses for academic credit, please click here...

 Courses in English:

 - Introduction to the Practice of International Commercial Arbitration